jonazbot/IPington/README.md

 # IPington, the Discord bot.

-IPington is a Discord bot for automating a self-hosted Minecraft server running on Linux.
+IPington is a Discord bot for automating a self-hosted Minecraft server running on Linux

 ## Setup
 IPington requires Python 3 to run.